pdudaemon/pdudaemon/README.md

 implementations can be found inside the [drivers](https://github.com/pdudaemon/pdudaemon/tree/master/pdudaemon/drivers) directory.
+Any new driver classes should be added to [strategies.py](https://github.com/pdudaemon/pdudaemon/blob/master/pdudaemon/drivers/strategies.py).

 External implementation of PDUDriver can also be registered using the python entry_points mechanism.
 For example add the following to your setup.cfg: